Epilepsy

 What is epilepsy?

-Epilepsies are disorders that cause seizures.
+Epilepsy is a chronic seizure disorder.
 Seizures are disruption of the electrical communication in the brain.
-Without treatment, serious complications can occur including permanent or life threatening brain damage or trauma suffered during a seizure.
-Provoked seizures result from an acute symptomatic condition such as a stroke, infection, or electrolyte disturbance.
-Unprovoked seizures have an unknown cause.
+Provoked seizures result from damage or inflammation caused by another condition such as stroke, infection, or electrolyte disturbance.
+Unprovoked seizures do not have a known cause.1

 There are many different types of seizures.
-Focal (partial) seizures can be simple or complex depending on whether or not the patient loses consciousness during the seizure.
-Generalized seizures can be classified as absence, tonic, atonic, clonic, myoclonic, or tonic-clonic.
+Focal (partial) seizures, which begins in one brain hemisphere, can be simple or complex depending on whether or not the patient loses consciousness during the seizure.
+Generalized seizures, which begin in both hemispheres of the brain, can be classified as absence, tonic, atonic, clonic, myoclonic, or tonic-clonic.
+The types of seizures depends on what kind of symptoms occur during the seizure.

-For example, infantile spasms (also known as West syndrome) usually occur between 3 and 10 months of age.
-The spasms may have very noticeable movement or just a mild twitch.
+Infantile spasms (also known as West syndrome) usually occur between 3 and 10 months of age.
+The spasms may look like a violent jackknife movement or just a mild twitch.
 Drug treatment is necessary to control the seizures, and hopefully to stop them altogether.
 Even with medication, developments of another epileptic syndrome or intellectual disability are possible.

 How common is epilepsy?